 Gouverneur woman charged with possession of controlled substance

 State police on March 16 charged Deedee L. Larson-Rickett, 39, of 514 Sleepy Hollow Road, Gouverneur, with misdemeanor seventh-degree criminal possession of a controlled substance.
-She was also cited with control substance in non-original container, failure to keep right and failure to notify DMV of an address change.
+She was also cited with having a controlled substance in non-original container, failure to keep right and failure to notify DMV of an address change.

 Start the conversation, or Read more at Watertown Daily Times.